LuisSousaRego/blog/_posts/2021-07-13-Audit-trail-in-PostgreSQL.md

 At the time I struggled with two things:

 First, I only had access to the user id at the application level, and only had access to the state of the rows at the database level.
-It was not easy in the backend to know how each row being changed was before the change happened, and I couldn't figure out how the the database could know what was the right user id for each individual query.
+It was not easy in the backend to know how each row being changed was before the change happened, and I couldn't figure out how the database could know what was the right user id for each individual query.
 Second, the database was used by other services and I only wanted the audit to happen when the data was changed by this app.

 Trying to solve this I tried a lot of different ideas, some of them more sensible than others, until after long googling sessions finally finding the key to solve both problems: